menandmice/micetro_docs/guides/implementation/central_database.rst

   central_sqlite
   central_mssql
-  central_postgresql

 .. note::
-  High Availability for the database is only available for MS SQL and PostgreSQL.
+  High Availability for the database is only available for MS SQL.